 The social web has become a key factor in marketing.
 Businesses are ploughing more and more money into social; indeed, drinks brand Dr Pepper will soon be devoting 100% of its entire marketing spend to social platforms like Facebook and Twitter.

 Marketing is no longer a broadcast, it’s a conversation - and technology has a huge role to play in this change.
 Over the course of the next twelve months it will become even more important for businesses of every size to have a firm grasp on the social web, an understanding of what it means for their future, and a framework plan to help them capitalise on it.
 There is a wealth of information across the web to help small businesses build a social media presence from the ground up.
-You might like to start with our own podcast on small business social media.

 4. IT will become more human

 One of the most notable developments this year is likely to be a shift in focus away from flashy new features and towards simplified, user-focused interfaces.
 As hardware and software manufacturers work to make their products more intuitive, technology will become more human - opening up the field to those with less experience.

 The corollary of this is that users now expect a seamless experience across all of the services they use.
 Excellent design is no longer an add-on; it is a necessity.
 If you already have a web presence you should consider engaging with a user experience expert to ensure that it is constructed in such a way that your potential customers can navigate it easily and efficiently.

 5. Tech will be a 'sink or swim' issue